Best AI Wealth Management Tools, by Use Case

 The bottom line

-There is no single best AI wealth management tool, because they answer different questions.
-Origin is the broad all-in-one planning suite, Empower the aggregation and net-worth dashboard, PortfolioPilot the portfolio risk read, and Magnifi the conversational fund-research tool.
-Walnut is the one whose chat is grounded in your real holdings: it connects the broker you already own, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and can turn research into a basket you act on.
-Pick by whether you want planning, analysis, research, or a portfolio-grounded conversation.
+There is no single best AI wealth management tool, because they answer different questions, and for the broad job most people mean by “wealth management” the lead leans to Origin, Betterment Premium, and Empower, not Walnut.
+Origin is the broad all-in-one planning suite, Betterment Premium the hands-off hybrid with human planners, Empower the aggregation and net-worth dashboard, PortfolioPilot the portfolio risk read, and Magnifi the conversational fund-research tool.
+Walnut is the one whose chat is grounded in your real holdings: it connects the broker you already own read-only, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and can turn research into a portfolio you act on.
+Pick by whether you want planning (Origin), aggregation (Empower), analysis (PortfolioPilot), research (Magnifi), or a portfolio-grounded conversation (Walnut).
 Walnut is not an investment adviser.

 FAQ